Igor-GF/JEE-counting-words/README.md

 Using a web API application tester, such as Insomnia or Postman, you can test the following endpoints:

 /api/highest-frequency
-    - Query parameter: tekst (expect a text as value)
+    - Query parameter: text (expect a text as value)

 /api/most-frequent-words
-    - Query parameter: tekst (expect a text as value)
+    - Query parameter: text (expect a text as value)
-    - Query parameter: woord (expect a word as value)
+    - Query parameter: word (expect a word as value)

 /api/frequency-for-word
-    - Query parameter: tekst (expect a text as value)
+    - Query parameter: text (expect a text as value)
-    - Query parameter: aantal (expect a number as value)
+    - Query parameter: numberOfWords (expect a number as value)

 ## author
 [Igor Figueiredo](https://github.com/Igor-GF)